Pepsi Max: Test Drive

 What makes this feel credible instead of gimmicky?

-Real customer reactions plus a clear link between the stunts and the product promise.
+Real customer reactions plus a clear cause-and-effect link between the stunts and the product promise.
 The entertainment serves the proof.

 What is the repeatable lesson for other categories?